-In the article on Persona, I described Mike’s situation.
-He didn’t have much money to spend on targeted marketing, so the young entrepreneur needed to maximise his budget by ensuring every lead cost as little as possible.
-Mike chose between people:
+In the article on Personas, I described Mike's situation.
+He didn't have much money to spend on targeted marketing, so the young entrepreneur needed to maximize his budget by ensuring that every lead cost as little as possible.
+Mike was choosing between Personas who were:

 - Starting their adventure in business.

-- Who run companies and are looking for an investor.
+- Already running companies and were looking for an investor.

-- That want to sell their company or shares in it.
+- Wanting to sell their company or shares in it.

 - Planning to invest: business angels, accelerators, funds.

 How do you choose the best market segment for your service?
 How do you find the right market niche?
-For Mike, the most important selection criterion was the ease of obtaining a lead online - the person who’s just starting their adventure with business.
-It was less important to him how much he could potentially earn by servicing investment funds.
-First things first.
+For Mike, the most important selection criterion was the ease of obtaining a lead online — the person who's just starting their adventure with business.
+It was less important to him how much he could potentially earn by handling investment funds.
+However, first things first.

 Choosing a market segment for a startup

-Tier one: Choosing critical success factors for our business idea
+Level one: Choosing the critical success factors for our business idea

-Mike wanted to choose the best market segment to use to launch his business.
-When compiling a list of critical success factors, he took into account only those that are directly related to his problem.
-For example, the cost of reaching a potential customer and the size of the market was more important to him than geography.
+Mike wanted to choose the best market segment for launching his business.
+When compiling a list of critical success factors, he took into account only those that were directly related to his problem.
+For example, the cost of reaching a potential customer and the size of the market were more important to him than geography.

-Books on management even say that one should not study all the factors of success, but only choose the most relevant 20% of them.
-The 20% will be 80% responsible for success or failure.
+Books on management even say that one should not study all the factors of success but only choose 20% of them that are the most relevant.
+This 20% will be responsible for 80% of success or failure.

-To make a choice, Mike has compiled a list of the most important criteria:
+To decide, Mike has compiled a list of the most important criteria:

 - Market size.